The Pig, the Snake and the Pigeon: Critical response

 James Marsh of South China Morning Post gave the film 3/5 stars and acknowledged the film's enegertic vibes and sympathetic portrayal of its protagonist, but suggested that it may not be universally entertaining as the plot is perplexing and characters like Hsiao-mei and Chen Hui are underdeveloped.
-Han Cheung of Taipei Times appreciated the film for its compelling character study, highlighted by Ethan Juan's great performance, and the intriguing approach to the gangster genre which avoided excessive reliance on action scenes.
+Han Cheung of Taipei Times appreciated the film for its compelling character study, particularly Ethan Juan's performance, and the intriguing approach to the gangster genre which avoided excessive reliance on action scenes.
 However, Cheung also pointed out flaws such as underdeveloped supporting characters and scenes that lack believability.
 Tay Yek Keak, writing for TODAY, gave the film 3.5/5 stars and lauded its endeavor to blend realism with absurdity and violence with tranquillity, as well as the portrayal of Ethan Juan as the intriguing anti-hero, but noted that the two halves of the film were in stark contrast and did not integrate well.
 John Lui of The Straits Times, offering a rather negative review, criticized the messy narrative, abrupt tonal shifts, and the absence of stylish visuals that could have complemented the film's dark themes.
 However, he did recognize the film's exploration of morality and nihilism as a positive aspect.